-Being a nomad isn't easy, but it's what life has given me.
-I spent
+Being a nomad isn't easy, but that's what life has given to me.
+I

-most of my childhood in Balikpapan, Borneo island.
-It was a lively
+spent most of my childhood in Balikpapan, Borneo island.
+It was a

 Tangerang.
-Life here is more urban and fast-paced.
-Moving around has
+Life there was more urban and fast-paced.
+And now, I live

-been challenging, but each place has given me unique memories and
+Moving around has been challenging, but each place has given me

 You can call me Alkahfi, Kahfi or Alfi.